 These walks transformed my perception and my connection to the world.
 As a European in the UK, Brexit has become another story of separation, an opportunity to disconnect.
 I resist letting go of my sense of belonging.
 I follow my son’s journey to the ‘unreal’, when the ‘real’ I was taught is a story of separation and scarcity.
 Nature is abundant in diverse and interdependent life.
 By no coincidence I was at the same time stumbling upon the work of people like Charles Eisenstein, Bayo Akomolafe, Sherri Mitchell, Dr Vandana Shiva, Dr John Francis etc. A new but old story is emerging to unsettle my discomfort with the world.
 I was lazily reacting with panic and despair to the climate emergency.
 But reacting was less fruitful than acting.
 I am now acting with intention and in search of a deeper understanding of interconnectedness and what it is to serve life.
 This for me is regenerative.

 The call for submissions on Regenerative Cities and Cultures was an invitation to share ideas and form connections.
-A year on, we are proudly publishing work from around the world, as well as interviews with two inspiring individuals, Ron Finley and Neel Tamhane.
+A year on, we are proudly publishing work from around the world, as well as an interview with an inspiring individual, Neel Tamhane.
 We are all at the service of creating resilient and regenerative communities.

 Image source: The Graphics Fairy